Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

 PS.
 Added the file puhishment.py.
 Will work on the videos and submit finals in the next day or two.
 I wanted to 1: give you a look at the code, and 2: make sure I am using git to get the files to you. thanks v/r Mike

+Fri 3/13 am uploaded an update to is_multiple.py that added pre-emptive error control for divide by zero for the second number m.

+Fri 3/13 uploaded admin cleanup and a minor update to string formatting for punishment.py.